lionheart/KeyboardAdjuster/README.md

 Our Swift libraries are all developed with a protocol-oriented philosophy.
 For more information, watch [WWDC 2015, Session 408](https://developer.apple.com/videos/play/wwdc2015-408/).
 Additionally, our Swift libraries:

 * Always unwrap optionals safely, and never define implicitly unwrapped optionals.
-* Never depend on type-safety at runtime.
+* Never check type-safety at runtime.

 While these restrictions usually entail additional code, I believe that the tradeoff is worth it.
 You can rest assurred that nothing magical or unexpected is occurring behind the scenes in your codebase.